The Ultimate Moving Guide to New Jersey

 Despite a challenging job market with an unemployment rate tracking higher than the national average, career opportunities abound.
 New Jersey leads in private-sector industries like pharmaceuticals, finance, and technology.
 Regarding life sciences, the state has one of the highest concentrations of scientists and engineers, ranking fifth nationally.
 Paired with that is a high concentration of companies working in pharmaceuticals.

-The state’s location is also vital for the logistics and manufacturing sectors.
+The state’s location is also vital for job opportunities in the logistics and manufacturing sectors.
 Over 900,000 people work in transportation alone, helping move goods around the greater Jersey and New York region.
 Careers in this sector dominate the north-central Jersey counties, particularly as the food manufacturing sub-sector has grown to support the local population.

 A Competitive Housing Market

 The real estate scene in New Jersey can be intense and pricey.
-Consider that it has counties beside two major metropolitan areas (New York City and Philadelphia) plus a top vacation shoreline for the American northeast (the Jersey Shore and Atlantic City).
+Consider how it has counties beside two major metropolitan areas (New York City and Philadelphia) plus a top vacation shoreline for the American northeast (the Jersey Shore and Atlantic City).
 That instantly places New Jersey real estate in high demand.

 Top New Jersey Attractions